 Real Estate Market in Etobicoke

-In Kingsway, two of the popular Etobicoke new condos include the Kingsway Crescent Condos on Dundas Street West and 293 The Kingsway Condos.
-Fairfield Towns on Islington Ave and Park Towers on Zorra are also good choices.
 Other pre-construction condos coming soon include Bloor & Royal York, Revel Condos on Lake Shore, 933 The Queensway, and Distrikt Islington Village.
-Developer after developer has flocked into neighbourhoods, with a list of more occupancy units coming soon on 2630 Kipling Ave, 12 Cordova Ave, 327 Royal York, 2169 Lake Shore Blvd and 26 Earlington Ave.
+Developer after developer has flocked into neighborhoods, with a list of more occupancy units coming soon on 2630 Kipling Ave, 12 Cordova Ave, 327 Royal York, 2169 Lake Shore Blvd, and 26 Earlington Ave.

 Northern and central Etobicoke regions feature a variety of apartment buildings, low-rise, high-rise condominiums.
-The current population is around 350,000 residents, so condo prices aren’t cheap when you move.
+The current population is around 350,000 residents, so condo prices aren’t low when you move.
 Of course, you can search for pre-construction development homes for sale offered at lower condo prices.

-Etobicoke’s growth fueled by new condo growth
+Etobicoke’s growth is fueled by new condo growth.

 There are many good shopping places near Etobicoke, Queensway, and Cypress.
 There’s a Kipling Queensway Mall near Etobicoke condos.
 There is Cineplex Odeon Queensway which is one of the biggest in Etobicoke.
 Parks are also close by, including Humber Bay Park on the LakeShore and James Gardens on the Humber River lakeside.

 But why are people looking at the Etobicoke real estate market?
 Etobicoke provides a promising future to buyers of new condo units and development projects.
 There’s a long list of new condos for sale, plus many condo developments and construction projects will be coming soon.
-You’ll find that this place is the biggest hub for approximately 18,000 businesses and developments, so the list of homes and communities are increasing with developer after developer building projects in the city.
+You’ll find that this place is the biggest hub for approximately 18,000 businesses and developments, so the list of homes and communities increases with the developer after developer building projects in the city.

-Condo Prices
+Condo Prices in Etobicoke

-Considering Etobicoke condo prices, pre-construction condo units have an average price of $404,900.
-Prices per sq ft are listed at $674 on average, but these prices grow with further development of pre-construction condos.
+Considering condo prices, pre-construction condo units have an average price of $404,900.
+Prices per sq ft are listed at $674 on average, but these prices grow with the further development of pre-construction condos.
 On the other hand, occupancy rental prices in Etobicoke are at $2,300 on average.
-As for resale prices of homes, it’s an average of $796,852.
+As for the resale prices of homes, it’s an average of $796,852.

 Things to Do in Etobicoke

 Etobicoke offers quite a list of options for entertainment and eating.
-Sherway Gardens [1] is the major shopping center in Etobicoke and home to flagship stores like Nordstrom and Saks Fifth Avenue.
+Sherway Gardens [1] is the major shopping center in Etobicoke and is home to flagship stores like Nordstrom and Saks Fifth Avenue.

 Shopping

-Sherway gardens and a list of other shopping malls are located in a relatively small pocket at the intersection of QEW and 427, you won’t have to drive far.
+Sherway Gardens and a list of other shopping malls are located in a relatively small pocket at the intersection of QEW and 427; you won’t have to drive far.
 This area is the hub for the majority of shopping for Etobicoke.

 Outdoor Sports